LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 ## Overview

-This example project shows how to implement the [Elektron Message API Java (EMA Java)](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) applications with Kotlin lanuage.
-The console applications source code are implemented in Kotlin programming language.
-All source code will be compiled to Java classes which compatible with Java virtual machine.
-The applications will run with these Java classes files.
+This example project shows how to implement the [Elektron Message API Java (EMA Java)](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) OMM Consumer and OMM Provider applications applications with Kotlin lanuage.
+The application source codes are implemented in Kotlin language with EMA Java library.
+All source code will be compiled to Java Virtual Machine (JVM) compatible Java classes and run in a console.

 The example project contains one Interactive-Provider application and two Consumer applications.
 - The Kotlin_IProvider_200 shows how to implement a basic RSSL Interactive Provider application.
 - The Kotlin_Consumer_100 shows how to implement a basic RSSL Consumer application.
 - The Kotlin_Consumer_220 shows how to implement a RSSL Consumer application that handles incoming data for each FID type.

-The consumer applications can consume data from Kotlin_IProvider_200 application or other Elektron data sources (ADS server, etc)
+The consumer applications can consume data from Kotlin_IProvider_200 application or other Elektron data sources (ADS server, [Elektron Test Data](https://developers.thomsonreuters.com/pages/elektron-test-data-1), etc).

 ![connection diagram](./images/diagram.png "connection diagram")

+You can find more detail regarding the OMM Consumer and OMM Interactive Provider interaction in EMA Java RDM Usage Guide sections *2.4 OMM Consumer / OMM Interactive Provider Initial Interaction* and *2.5 Sending and Receiving Content*.
+The EMA Java RDM Usage Guide is available in [Elektron SDK - Java: Documentation page](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/docs).

-This example project and source code are compatible with [Kotlin](https://kotlinlang.org/) 1.2.50++, [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE version 2017/2018 and [Elektron SDK - Java edition](https://developers.thomsonreuters.com/elektron) 1.1.1 and 1.2.x versions.
+This example project and source code are compatible with [Kotlin](https://kotlinlang.org/) version 1.2.50 and above, [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE versions 2017/2018 and [Elektron SDK - Java edition](https://developers.thomsonreuters.com/elektron) 1.1.1/1.2.x versions.

 ## Kotlin Overview

 [Kotlin](https://kotlinlang.org/) is a statically-typed programming language developed by [Jetbrains](https://www.jetbrains.com/) that runs on the Java virtual machine.
-Kotlin is interoperate with Java code and is reliant on Java code from the existing Java Class Library/Framework.
+Kotlin is a first-class programming language on Android OS.
+Kotlin interoperates with Java code and is reliant on Java code from the existing Java Class Library/Framework.
 Kotlin syntax aims for reducing Java language verbosity and complexity.
-Kotlin is a first-class programming language on Android OS.
+The language is also designed with Java Interoperability in mind.
+Existing Java code (and EMA Java libraries) can be called from Kotlin in a natural way.

 Although Kotlin source code can also be compiled to JavaScript and Native code, this example project focus only the JVM target environment.